CaishenNefri/csgo-faceit-monitor-matches/notes.md

     - Install Rasperry
     - Ansible script to download and use docker image with our app
     - Put Raspberry to the wardrobe
+    - How to keep secret in environmet variables as encrypted
   - Set triggers in DevOps pipeline
     - https://pumpingco.de/blog/run-an-azure-pipelines-job-only-if-source-code-has-changed/
     - https://learn.microsoft.com/en-us/azure/devops/pipelines/process/pipeline-triggers?view=azure-devops